Sakshi1027/sign_lang_detection/README.md

 ---

 ## 🧠 Model Information
-- The app uses a Keras model trained on 26 ASL letters (A–Z, except J & Z), plus 'del', 'nothing', and 'space'.
+- The app uses a Keras model trained on 26 ASL letters (A–Z, ), plus 'del'.
 - Model input: 64x64 grayscale images.
 - You can retrain or replace the model as needed.